Shaddai

 7. Scrubbing down the floors, windows, and all other parts of the house.

-Once the house is thoroughly cleaned, chametz may still be eaten up until the day before Passover.
+Once the house is thoroughly cleaned, chametz may still be eaten up until the morning of the day before Passover.
 That evening, however, the Bedikat Chametz ritual is performed to finally dispose of any remaing chametz.
 Only after this may the house be considered chametz-free and ready for Passover.

 Okay then, what to eat during the week of Pesach?
 Obviously enough you won’t be eating doughnuts or pastries!
 What should you eat for the seven days of Passover?